A NSW Government website

 NSW Government has legal obligations under the Privacy and Personal Information Protection Act 1998 (NSW) in relation to the collection, storage, access, use and disclosure of personal information.

-When collecting your personal information, we will provide you with a privacy statement at the time of collection that details how this information will be managed in accordance with privacy law.
+The Department will provide you with a privacy statement at the time of collecting your personal information that details how this information will be managed in accordance with privacy law.

 My application includes commercially sensitive information.
 Will this be kept confidential?

-Information of a confidential nature provided as part of, or in connection with any application, will be treated as commercial-in-confidence information and only disclosed with the consent of the applicant.
+Confidential information provided as part of, or in connection with, any application will be treated as commercial-in-confidence information and only disclosed with the consent of the applicant.

-The NSW Government may disclose commercial-in-confidence information provided by applicants to the following parties:
+The Department may disclose commercial-in-confidence information provided by applicants to the following parties:

 • the minister or minister’s office